yashdotdev13/kishan-suvidha-backend/README.md

 CANCELLED
 ```

-Queue position and estimated wait time are calculated by the backend.
+Queue position and estimated waiting time are calculated by the backend.

 ---

 # 🌐 API

-Backend base URL during local development:
+Local backend:

 ```text
 http://localhost:8081